vidoseaver/correlator/README.md

 # World Data Correlator

-### Click to Navigate this digital globe to explore country demographics & guage city liveability on the [Live Version](http://corre1ator.herokuapp.com)
+### Click to countries to navigate the digital globe to explore country demographics & guage city liveability on the [Live Version](http://corre1ator.herokuapp.com)

 ---